-- Whether you use the website or the app, the interface is very user friendly.
+- User-friendly interface: whether you use the website or the app, the interface is very user friendly.

-- If you’re screened out of a survey, you will receive an automatic entry into the LifePoints sweepstakes.
+- Points for screening out of the survey: if you’re screened out of a survey, you will receive an automatic entry into the LifePoints sweepstakes.

-- In addition to surveys, there are lots of different ways to boost your points total.
+- Extra ways to earn money: in addition to surveys, there are lots of different ways to boost your points total.

-- Some LifePoints reviews have highlighted glitching issues with the app including crashing and freezing.
+- Glitches with the app: some LifePoints reviews have highlighted glitching issues with the app including crashing and freezing.